(This list has been updated for 2019.)

 2) Brooks Addiction 13

-As far as the price and the stability part is concerned, the Addiction 13 is placed on a rung lower than the Beast.
+If one takes the price and the stability aspect into factor, then the Addiction 13 is on a rung lower than the Beast.

 That said, the Addiction 13’s broad midsole has all the support and cushioning you need.
 The mesh and synthetic leather upper has a traditional fit and feel with plenty of interior plushness.

-When the Transcend debuted four years ago, it was said to be an unofficial replacement for the Trance; the Transcend is anything but.
+When the Transcend made its debut a little over five years ago, it was said to be an unofficial replacement for the Trance; the Transcend is anything but.

-Though it is positioned as a support shoe, it does not have a medial post.
+Though the Transcend is sold as a support shoe, it does not have a medial post.
 The midsole delivers stability through its wide midsole, outsole, and raised sidewalls.
 The Transcend also has a lot of cushioning despite its support categorization.

 Unlike the Beast and the Addiction, the Transcend sells in only a single width.
-It is probably due to the raised (midsole) sidewall design which gets in the way of a 2E or 4E width.
+Perhaps the raised Guide Rail design gets in the way of a 2E or 4E width?

 4) Saucony Redeemer ISO 2

 The Saucony Redeemer ISO 2 delivers maximum stability in a 12-ounce package.
-The wide outsole and midsole provides a planted and cushioned ride experience, and the Everun Topsole provides a bit of responsiveness.
+The wide outsole and midsole provides a planted and cushioned ride experience.
+An Everun ‘Topsole’ above the midsole creates a thin, responsive layer.

-The upper is built on the ISOFIT platform with comfortable interiors, and the heel has an external support frame.
+The ISOFIT upper has an comfortable interior and an external support frame for the heel.
 Also available in a wide version.